johnnguyen2020/ComputerSystems/Lab7_MultiprocessingArtists/README.md

   - Where are we forgetting to reclaim our memory?

-**Discuss with your partner:** (And write 1 sentence about where you think we are forgetting to reclaim memory)
+**Discuss with your partner:** (And write 1 sentence about where you think we are forgetting to reclaim memory) The problem is that we arent trying to reclaim anywhere besides on the main process. so if a child comes after the main, then the memory isnt free thus the order does matter.
 ### Task 4 - Synchronization with fork()

 Have you been noticing that anything weird happens if you run your program enough times?
 It is possible that not all of your proceses are running, and they may not be running quite in order?